Quick, picture a cow!

 Nothing replaces the nutrient density of fresh, deep-rooted grass powered by nutrient-rich soil that will keep your cows robust and the milk they produce rich and tasty.
 And that’s why you should pasture-raise your cows!

 But setting your animals on pasture alone isn't enough.
 You also need to measure and manage your pastures to provide maximum nutritional value for your cows.
-If you're interested to learn more about this download our free ebook here.
+This is how you optimise the grazing system.

 - The Dedicated Team of Pasture.io, 07 December 2020